derenrich/wwwyzzerdd/README.md

 # Wwwyzzerdd for Wikidata

-Easily edit and view the information in wikidata from Wikipedia
+Easily edit and view the information in wikidata from Wikipedia.
+This tool has been used to make ~600 thousand edits to Wikidata.

 Definitely still in beta.
 Use at your own risk.
 Audit all the edits you make.